MasatoKokubo/Lightsleep-java/Manual.md

     public Timestamp modified;
 ```

-##### 1-1-11.
+##### 1-1-12.
 XxxxxProperty Annotations

-ColumnProperty, NonColumnProperty, NonSelectProperty, NonInsertProperty, NonUpdateProperty, SelectProperty, InsertProperty and UpdateProperty are the same as the Column, NonColumn, NonSelect, NonInsert, NonUpdate, Select, Insert and Update annotations.
+ColumnProperty, ColumnTypeProperty, NonColumnProperty, NonSelectProperty, NonInsertProperty, NonUpdateProperty, SelectProperty, InsertProperty and UpdateProperty are the same as the Column, NonColumn, NonSelect, NonInsert, NonUpdate, Select, Insert and Update annotations.
 They are specified for classes, not fields.

 These annotations are used when relating to fields defined in the superclass.